MicrosoftDocs/machine-learning-server-docs/microsoft-r/operationalize/api.md

 ### Snapshot APIs

 If you need a prepared environment for remote script execution that includes any of the following: R packages, R objects and data files, consider creating a **snapshot**.
-A snapshot is an image of a remote R session saved to Microsoft R Server, which includes:
+A snapshot is an image of a R session saved to Microsoft R Server, which includes:
 + The session's workspace along with the installed R packages
 + Any files and artifacts in the working directory

 A snapshot can be loaded into any subsequent remote R session for the user who created it.
 For example, suppose you want to execute a script that needs three R packages, a reference data file, and a model object.
 Instead of loading these items each time you want to execute the script, create a snapshot of an R session containing them.
-Then, you can save time later by retrieving this snapshot using its ID to get the session contents exactly as they were at the time the snapshot was created.
+Then, you can save time later by loading this snapshot using its ID to get the session contents exactly as they were at the time the snapshot was created.

 Snapshots are only accessible to the user that creates them and cannot be shared across users.